Verify and claim your website URL

 If another authorized owner of the website in question successfully verifies and claims the website URL, you will lose the claim and will be notified by email.
 We'll let you know who the clashing account is (you can also find this information in your Google Webmaster tools account) in order to resolve the situation yourself, where possible.
 If unsuccessful, you can choose to either verify and claim a different URL or contact us.

 If you choose to verify and claim a different URL in Google Merchant Center, you will lose the claim for your previously verified and claimed website URL.
+Follow the steps above if you'd like to reclaim your previous URL.

-Multi-Client accounts allow merchants to submit items for more than one website domain.
+Multi-client accounts allow merchants to submit items for more than one website domain.
 Learn more.

 Alternatively, each sub-account can also choose to verify and claim a completely different website URL instead.